celestiaorg/celestia-app/specs/src/specs/block_validity_rules.md

 > with Dishonest Majorities"](https://arxiv.org/abs/1809.09044) and in the
 > [`celestia-node`](https://github.com/celestiaorg/celestia-node) repo.

-Celestia specific validity rules can be categorized into two groups:
+Celestia specific validity rules can be categorized into multiple groups:

+### Block Rules

+1. In `Block.Data.Txs`, all `BlobTx` transactions must be ordered after non-`BlobTx` transactions.

 ### Transaction Validity Rules